20 Worst Natural Disasters in U.S. History

 Image Credit: Everett Collection/Shutterstock

-Small earthquakes are all too common in San Francisco, but April 8th, 1906 saw a 7.9 magnitude one rip through the California city.
-Damage to gas lines and water lines afterward created fires that firefighters couldn’t manage, increasing the death toll.
+Small earthquakes are all too common in San Francisco, but on April 18th, 1906, a 7.9-magnitude one ripped through the California city.
+Damage to gas and water lines afterward caused fires that firefighters couldn’t manage, increasing the death toll.

 Hurricane Sandy